Skip to main content

 The expert advice you need

 Companies around the world are looking for ways to maintain and optimize the Oracle Forms applications they have been using for decades.
-Right now – in the run-up to the launch of the new Oracle Forms 14 release – is the perfect time.
+Right now – with the new Oracle Forms 14c released in December 2024 – is the perfect time.

 In connection with the new Oracle Forms Release 14.1.2 – as well as the modernization and optimization of your current Oracle Forms application – we have received numerous questions.
 Together with Oracle Senior Principal Product Manager Michael Ferrante, we provide you with the most important answers on this page.